tsnellgrove/dark_castle3/doc/to_do.md

 	- tempting to put this in the append / remove methods - but then there's no way to silence them
 	- instead, all buffering should be centralized into the noun methods where 'silence mode' can be enforced

+*** SOMEDAY ***
+	- TBD: enable non-burt creature use of all verb methods
+	- TBD: how should creature be passed to Conditions & Results?
+	- TBD: how to deal with error messages for non-burt creatures (e.g. test_frog walks into door)
+	- IDEA: alternatives for how to move: dir_lst, room_lst, room_dir_dict

 *** LEGACY ***
 - TBD: Analyze noun classes... which ones update burt inv vs. read from burt inv?